TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 18/Acts 18.7.md

 ---

-And he departed thence, and went into the house of a certain man named Titus Justus, one that worshipped God, whose house joined hard to the synagogue.
+He departed there, and went into the house of a certain man named Justus, one who worshiped God, whose house was next door to the synagogue.